Nova A.

 6. Tone

 The effectiveness of any communication, whether verbal or written, is based on persuading the audience.
-The strategies used to persuade the audience includes; ethos, pathos, and logos.
+The strategies used to persuade the audience include; ethos, pathos, and logos, a rhetorical triangle.

 For example, "As a doctor, I am qualified to tell you that this course of treatment will likely generate the best results."